-- Named for the bats in Castlevania, which are prone to this.
+- Named for the Goddamned Bats in Castlevania, which are prone to this.
 Other examples are crows and the Medusa heads.

 - From the original Metroid, there are Wavers, a fast, slender, irregularly-moving annoyance with the ability to interrupt Samus' jump by knocking her into an uncontrolled fall if they collide with her in midair.
 Given that most of them show up in areas with irregularly placed platforms over lava, their irritation factor is understandably high.
 The Ice Beam and the Screw Attack go a long way towards mitigating their threat and are extremely cathartic besides.